 Step 1: When to Fertilize Your Fruit Trees

-Fruit trees give us a rewarding crop in the summer and fall, but they need to be fed.
-The best time to fertilize is in the spring, just before bud break.
-You can feed throughout the summer but it is best to stop applying any nitrogen after July.
+Growing fruit trees give us a rewarding crop in the summer and fall, but they need to be fed.
+The best time to fertilize is in the early spring, just before bud break.
+You can feed throughout the summer, but it is best to stop applying any nitrogen after July.

 Step 2: Measure to Decide if You Need to Fertilize

-Not all fruit trees need to be fed every year nor in the same amounts.
-If you feed them too much nitrogen they will grow lots of leaves but give you very little fruit.
-Luckily the fruit tree can tell you what it needs, just do a little measuring.
+Not all fruit trees need to be fed every year, nor in the same amounts.
+If you feed them too much nitrogen, they will grow lots of leaves but give you very little fruit.
+Luckily, the tree can tell you what it needs, and when it's time to fertilize.

 Steps in Measuring the Previous Year's Growth

-- First–locate last year’s growth rings.
+- First: Locate last year’s growth rings.
 The growth ring is the point on the branch where the fruit tree started growing in the previous season.
-The newest growth that you will be measuring is often a different color than the rest of the branch.
+The newest shoot growth that you will be measuring is often a different color than the rest of the branch.

-- Second–measure from the growth ring all the way out to the end of the branch.
+- Second: Measure from the growth ring all the way to the end of the branch.
 Repeat these measurements at several spots around the fruit tree.

 Check the Chart to Evaluate Growth

 Finally, use this chart to evaluate your fruit tree’s annual growth.
-If the fruit tree’s growth rate is at the low end of, or below, annual target growth, then you should fertilize the fruit tree this year.
-If your fruit tree’s growth rate is at the high end of, or above, the annual target growth rate, you do not need to fertilize this year (but measure again next year in case that changes!).
+If the fruit tree’s growth rate is at the low end or below annual target growth, then you should fertilize the fruit tree this year.
+If your fruit tree’s growth rate is at the high end or above the annual target growth rate, you do not need to fertilize this year (but measure again next year in case that changes!).

-- Apples and pears–non-bearing young fruit trees should grow 18"-30", mature bearing pears and non-spur type apples should grow 12"-18".
+- Apples and pear trees (non-bearing young fruit) should grow 18"-30", mature bearing pears and non-spur type apples should grow 12"-18"

 Step Three: Choose the Right Fertilizer

-A soil test can tell you whether you need to add more phosphorus, potassium and other nutrients.
+- A soil test can tell you whether there is a calcium deficiency, or if you need to add more phosphorus, potassium and other nutrients.

 Step Four: Calculate how Much Fertilizer to Use

 More is not always better when it comes to fertilizing your fruit trees.
-Now that you know that your fruit tree needs fertilizer, and have picked the perfect fertilizer to use, you’ll need to determine the correct amount to use on each fruit tree.
+Now that you know that your fruit tree needs fertilizer and you have picked the perfect fertilizer to use, you’ll need to determine the correct amount to use on each fruit tree.

-The amount of fertilizer you will use is calculated based on the age or size of the fruit tree, and the nitrogen-value on the package.
+The amount of fertilizer you should use is based on the age or size of the fruit tree, and the nitrogen-value on the package.